acm-uiuc/til/_til/vim/close-all-other-windows.md

+---
-# Close All Other Windows
+title: Close All Other Windows
+category: vim
+---

 Opening split windows can be useful in a number of circumstances.
 Eventually though, you are going to want to go back to just one window.
 Generally when